-A distinguishing characteristic of these communities living mutual love is that the members do not close in on themselves but are ready to face the real challenges that arise within the context in which they exist.
+A distinguishing characteristic of these communities that live mutual love is that the members do not close in on themselves but are ready to face the real challenges that arise within the environments where they are at work.

-J.K., a Serbian, Hungarian national and father of three could finally afford to buy a house but due to an accident he did not have the financial and physical resources to renovate it himself.
-So the Focolare community went into action and drawing upon the Youth for a United World 'Dare to Care' project, it was able to offer practical support.
-JK spoke enthusiastically about the solidarity among the helpers none of whom wanted to be outdone in generosity: 'So many people came to help me that in three days we were able to renew the roof and replace the earth and thatch ceilings with plasterboard.'
-Some people from the Czech Republic also contributed financially to the renovation work.
-This action was a visible witness to the extended community and was not limited by geographical and political boundaries.3
+J.K., a Serbian, of Hungarian nationality, and father of three was finally able to afford to buy a house but due to an accident he had neither the financial nor the physical resources to renovate it himself.
+So the Focolare community went into action and drawing upon the Youth for a United World 'Dare to Care' project, it offered practical support.

+JK spoke enthusiastically about the solidarity among the helpers none of whom wanted to be outdone in generosity: 'So many people came to help me that in three days we were able to rebuild the roof and replace the earth and thatch ceilings with plasterboard.'
+Some people from the Czech Republic also contributed financially to the renovation, a gesture that was a visible witness to the extended community, which stretched beyond geographical and political boundaries.